Medicine use

 Age and sex

-• higher for males compared with females for all age groups except 10–39 (Figure 3)
+• higher for males compared with females from age 45 onwards (Figure 3)

 Trends over time

-After controlling for the age structure of the population, the incidence of insulin therapy for people living with type 2 diabetes decreased slightly between 2000 and 2020 (down 4.4%, overall).
-The incidence rate was highest in 2009 (around 6,000 per 100,000 population) (Figure 4).
+After controlling for the age structure of the population, the incidence of insulin therapy for people living with type 2 diabetes decreased overall between 2000 and 2021 (down 8.5%) (Figure 4).

 Variation between population groups

-• demonstrated no clear pattern with increasing remoteness, but was higher in Major cities than Remote and very remote areas
+• was higher among those living in Major cities and Inner regional areas compared with Outer regional and Remote and very remote areas

-• was slightly higher in least disadvantaged socioeconomic areas (Figure 5).
+• was similar among socioeconomic areas (Figure 5).

-The horizontal bar chart shows that for males and females the incidence of insulin therapy in people living with type 2 diabetes in 2020, was lower among people living in remote and very remote areas, and people living in the lowest socioeconomic areas.
+The chart shows that for males and females the incidence of insulin therapy in people living with type 2 diabetes in 2021, was lower among people living in remote and very remote areas, and similar among socioeconomic areas.

 Note: Incidence rates of insulin-treated type 2 diabetes for Indigenous Australians have been excluded from this report, as the NDR may underestimate the number of Aboriginal and Torres Strait Islander people with diabetes registered.
 For more information see the ‘Methods and classifications’ section of the Australian Institute of Health and Welfare’s Incidence of insulin-treated diabetes in Australia report.